Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 After grating the zucchini, bring the corners of the cheesecloth together and twist to trap the grated zucchini.

-Wring out the zucchini and squeeze as much water out as possible.
-There should be about one cup!
+Wring out the zucchini and squeeze as much water out as possible over a cloth or paper towel.

 wringing out water in zucchini with paper towels

-Then, mix your dry ingredients and wet ingredients in separate bowls.
-Add them together and add your almond butter and chocolate chips and you’re ready to bake.
+Add them together in a large bowl, mixing in your almond butter and chocolate chips and you’re ready to bake.

 Almond flour is higher in fat than your traditional all-purpose or whole wheat flour.
 Fat is a key component for making things tender and moist.